 “That’s really and truly an oxymoron,” Archer said.

-Posted on July 28, 2016, in "Single State Agency", Access to Care, Administrative code, Administrative Law Judge, Administrative Remedies, Alleged Overpayment, Appealing Adverse Decisions, Audits, Behavioral health, Credible Allegations of Fraud, Denials of Claims, Due process, Extrapolations, Fraud, Health Care Providers and Services, Innocent Until Proven Guilty, Judicial Review, Knicole Emanuel, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Attorney, Medicaid Audits, Medicaid Recoupment, Medicaid Reimbursement, Medicaid Reimbursements, Medicaid Services, Medicare Attorney, Mental Health, Mental Illness, New Mexico, Post-Payment Reviews, Program Integrity, Suspension of Medicaid Payments, Tentative Notices of Overpayment and tagged Administrative Hearing, Attorney general, Behavioral health, behavioral health care provider, Credible Allegations of Fraud, Easter Seals, Fair Hearing, Governor Martinez, Health and Human Services Committee, Hogares, Human Services Department, Medicaid, Medicaid Fraud, Medicaid Overpayments, Medicaid Payment Suspension, Medicaid Providers, New Mexico, New Mexico Behavioral Health Providers, New Mexico behavioral health subcommittee, New Mexico mental health, Optum, OptumHealth, Santa Fe New Mexican, Suspension of Medicaid Payments, Teambuilders.
+Posted on July 28, 2016, in "Single State Agency", Access to Care, Administrative code, Administrative Law Judge, Administrative Remedies, Alleged Overpayment, Behavioral health, Credible Allegations of Fraud, Denials of Claims, Due process, Extrapolations, Fraud, Health Care Providers and Services, Innocent Until Proven Guilty, Judicial Review, Knicole Emanuel, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Attorney, Medicaid Audits, Medicaid Recoupment, Medicaid Reimbursement, Medicaid Reimbursements, Medicaid Services, Medicare and Medicaid Provider Audits, Medicare Attorney, Mental Health, Mental Illness, New Mexico, Post-Payment Reviews, Program Integrity, Provider Appeals of Adverse Decisions for Medicare and Medicaid, Suspension of Medicaid Payments, Tentative Notices of Overpayment and tagged Administrative Hearing, Attorney general, Behavioral health, behavioral health care provider, Credible Allegations of Fraud, Easter Seals, Fair Hearing, Governor Martinez, Health and Human Services Committee, Hogares, Human Services Department, Medicaid, Medicaid Fraud, Medicaid Overpayments, Medicaid Payment Suspension, Medicaid Providers, New Mexico, New Mexico Behavioral Health Providers, New Mexico behavioral health subcommittee, New Mexico mental health, Optum, OptumHealth, Santa Fe New Mexican, Suspension of Medicaid Payments, Teambuilders.
 Bookmark the permalink.
 2 Comments.